 Millions of people enjoy the benefits of dental implants and chances are you can, too!
 Whether you need to replace a single tooth or a whole row of teeth, there is an implanted prosthetic that can restore your complete smile.

 Missing 1 Tooth

 If you are missing one tooth, the dentist and his team can position a single implant to support an implant-retained crown.
 This implant will be positioned to take advantage of the greatest bone density where you need it most.

 If you are dealing with several missing teeth, then an implant-retained bridge may be the ideal solution.
 At least two implants will be required at both ends of the bridge for good support.
 Once in place, the bridge will blend in seamlessly with your other teeth.

 Missing All Teeth

-If you are missing all of your teeth along your top or bottom arch, then perhaps you should consider an implant-retained denture.
-With this, you’ll enjoy all the beauty of a natural looking denture and the security of dental implants.
+If you are missing all of your teeth along your top or bottom arch, then perhaps you should consider an implant denture.
+With this, you will enjoy all the beauty of a natural looking denture and the security of dental implants.